2007 Baltimore Ravens season: Week 13: vs. New England Patriots

 Trying to snap a five-game losing skid, the Ravens went home for a Week 13 Monday Night intra conference duel with the New England Patriots, who were undefeated at 11–0.
 In the first quarter, Baltimore trailed early as Patriots kicker Stephen Gostkowski made a 21-yard field goal.
 Afterwards, the Ravens took the lead with QB Kyle Boller completing a 4-yard TD pass to WR Derrick Mason.
 In the second quarter, Baltimore increased its lead with kicker Matt Stover getting a 29-yard field goal.
 Later, New England tied the game prior to halftime as FB Heath Evans got a 1-yard TD run.

 In the third quarter, the Ravens regained the lead with RB Willis McGahee getting a 17-yard TD run.
 Afterwards, the Patriots tied the game with QB Tom Brady completing a 3-yard TD pass to WR Randy Moss.
 In the fourth quarter, Baltimore took the lead again as Boller completed a 1-yard TD pass to TE Daniel Wilcox.
 Afterwards, New England drew closer with Gostkowski making a 38-yard field goal.
 The Ravens had a chance to win and stuffed Tom Brady on a quarterback sneak on 4th and 1.
 However, defensive coordinator Rex Ryan called a timeout right before the play, giving the Patriots another chance.
 Brady then successfully did the QB Sneak to get the 1st down.
 The Patriots retook the lead with Brady completing an 8-yard TD pass to WR Jabar Gaffney.
 Boller's hail-mary pass was completed to WR Mark Clayton at New England's 2-yard line; he was tackled as time expired.

-With the loss, the Ravens fell to 4–8, thus eliminating themselves from playoff contention.
+With the loss, the Ravens fell to 4–8, and were eliminated from postseason contention for the first time since 2005.